pyeventsourcing/eventsourcing/docs/topics/domain.rst

 The :data:`@event` decorator
 ----------------------------

-Another area of repetition was defining and triggering subsequent aggregate events.
-A more concise way of expressing the concerns can be achieved by using the library function :func:`~eventsourcing.domain.event` to decorate aggregate command methods.
+A more concise way of expressing the concerns around defining, triggering and applying subsequent aggregate events can be achieved by using the library function :func:`~eventsourcing.domain.event` to decorate aggregate command methods.

 When decorating a method with the :data:`@event` decorator, the method signature will be used to automatically define an aggregate event class.
-And when the method is called, the event will be triggered with the values given when calling the method, and the method body will be used as the ``apply()`` method of the event.
+And when the method is called, the event will firstly be triggered with the values given when calling the method, so that an event is created and used to mutate the state of the aggregate.
+The body of the decorated method will be used as the ``apply()`` method of the event both after the event has been triggered and when the aggregate is reconstructed from stored events.
+The name of the event class can be passed to the decorator.

 .. code:: python